dev-OmarKaialy/movizone/README.md

 ## Introduction

-This course will guide you through the process of developing **MoviZone**, a comprehensive movie streaming application, using Flutter.
+This course will guide you through the process of developing **MoviZone**, a comprehensive movie  application, using Flutter.
 You'll learn how to create a feature-rich app from scratch, implementing everything from splash screens to API integration and animations.
 ## Screenshots

 <p align="center">